 Cradle to Kindergarten Program

 Did you know that lack of access to books and educational material is the single biggest barrier to literacy in the United States?
 And children of low-income families face even greater barriers.
+In Lake County, less than half of the children enter kindergarten with suffiencent less than half of our children enter kindergarten with sufficient skills, knowledge and abilities to engage in kindergarten-level instruction.

 The Cradle to Kindergarten program was rolled out in the fall of 2018.
 It's an early literacy initiative available exclusively for new babies born at Lake Health whose families reside in Painesville.
 The program provides families enrolled in the program with free books, materials, and support to empower and engage parents in their child’s literacy development.
 Books and materials are offered in both English and Spanish.